 Practical Demonstration: Dispensing and Practical Assessment *

-Professional Task: Preceptor Assessment/ Placement e-Portfolio and Presentation/ Work Integrated Learning Sessions *
+Professional Task: Preceptor Assessment/ Placement Portfolio/ Work Integrated Learning Sessions *

 * This assessment has a compulsory requirement.